-This course is part of the introduction to the MT degrees and certificates, and complements MT 101 and MT 103 for Microelectronics or MT 104 for Solar Voltaics.
-The three course set is required for both the AAS degrees and the Certificates of Completion.
+This course is part of the introduction to the MT degrees and certificates, and complements MT 101 and MT 102.
+The three course set is required for the AAS degree and the Certificates of Completion.
+MT104 should be taken instead of this course for the certificate and option in Solar Voltaics.